akilans/openshift-python/README.md

 ### OpenShift Installation

-The following commands used to set up Openshift on CentOS7 using OC client tool.
-Login into CentOS7 machine and run the commands as root user.
-This installs Docker 1.13 and OC 3.11.
+The following commands will set up Openshift on CentOS7 using OC client tool.
+Login into the CentOS7 machine and run the commands as root user.
+This installs Ansible, Docker 1.13 and OC 3.11.

 ```bash